manimino/litebox/README.md

 # RangeIndex

-Find Python objects by query on their attributes.
+Find Python objects by their attributes.

 `pip install rangeindex`